 - Payment History — How many late payments have you made?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest paid in the long run could be more than double the amount of someone having a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You can qualify for a loan with a lower score, but the interest paid in the long run could be more than double the amount of an individual having a near perfect FICO score.

-We're used to working with all tiers of credit scores.
+Improving your credit is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to boost your score.
-Improving your FICO score takes time.
-It can be rare to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+There are strategies to raise your score.
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these tips:

-- Keep your cards in rotation.
+- Keep your cards active.
 Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+But, pay them off in one or two payments.

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
+- Keep up with payments.
+Payment history is a big factor in your credit score.
 It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a lender.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

 - Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt sitting on a single card.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt sitting on one card.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Coldwell Banker Mike Jones Company, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Coldwell Banker Mike Jones Company, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.